 In addition to constructing various facilities in the district to facilitate residents and greening the local environment through District Minor Works (DMW) Projects, funding has also been provided under DMW Project and by the Tourism Commission for redesigning and installing the memorial plaques along the Dr Sun Yat-sen Historical Trail.
 The redesigned plaques have been launched in April 2018, adding new attractions to the heritage trail in the C&W District.
 Moreover, the signature project of the district “Central and Western District Promenade – Western Wholesale Food Market Section” has also been opened for public use since April 2018.
 Under this project, space for running and exercise facilities for the elderly are provided in the promenade, while the four piers have been converted into recreation areas with different themes, so as to create a unique habourfront space.

 Apart from that, the C&W District Office has allocated funding for beautifying several waterfront areas under the DMW Project, including Pier No. 5 at the Western Wholesale Food Market, waterfront area at Fung Mat Road and the area at Eastern Street North near the waterfront.
-It is expected that all the projects will be completed progressively in the first quarter of 2019, creating a continuous promenade stretching from the Sun Yat Sen Memorial Park to the “Central and Western District Promenade – Western Wholesale Food Market Section”.
+It is expected that all the projects will be completed progressively in mid-2019, creating a continuous promenade stretching from the Sun Yat Sen Memorial Park to the “Central and Western District Promenade – Western Wholesale Food Market Section”.

 District-led Actions Scheme